Brown sugar meringues

 - Line 2 large baking trays with non-stick baking paper.
 Spoon the eggwhite mixture onto the baking trays in 8 rounds.
 Reduce oven temperature to 100°C (212°F).
 Bake for 45 minutes, turn off the oven and allow meringues to cool completely in the oven.

 - To make the chocolate swirl cream, place the chocolate and single cream in a small saucepan over low heat and stir until the chocolate has melted and is combined.
 Set aside to cool.
-Place the double thick cream in a large bowl and whisk until stiff peaks form.
+Place the double cream in a large bowl and whisk until stiff peaks form.
 Add the chocolate mixture and swirl through the cream.

 - Place the meringues on plates and break the sugar bark into pieces.
 Serve meringues immediately with blueberries and chocolate swirl cream.
 Serves 8.